yaoyao-liu/meta-transfer-learning/README.md

 ## Dataset

-For miniImageNet, you should download the ImageNet dataset on its official website.
+### miniImageNet

+Mini-ImageNet dataset was proposed by [Vinyals et al.](http://papers.nips.cc/paper/6385-matching-networks-for-one-shot-learning.pdf) for few-shot learning evaluation.
+Its complexity is high due to the use of ImageNet images but requires fewer resources and infrastructure than running on the full [ImageNet dataset](https://arxiv.org/pdf/1409.0575.pdf).
+In total, there are 100 classes with 600 samples of 84×84 color images per class.
+These 100 classes are divided into 64, 16, and 20 classes respectively for sampling tasks for meta-training, meta-validation, and meta-test.

-To generate miniImageNet, your may use this repo: [miniImageNet Tools](https://github.com/y2l/mini-imagenet-tools)
+To generate this dataset, your may use the repo [miniImageNet Tools](https://github.com/y2l/mini-imagenet-tools).

+### FC100

-For Few-shot CIFAR100, we will release the code to generate this dataset soon.
-You may also generate it yourself with the splits provided by TADAM.
+For Few-shot CIFAR100 dataset, we will release the code to generate this dataset soon.
+You may also generate it yourself with the splits provided by [TADAM](https://arxiv.org/pdf/1805.10123.pdf).

 ## Citation